REAL ID in Pennsylvania

 Beginning October 1, 2020, Pennsylvanians will need a REAL ID-compliant driver’s license, photo ID card, or another form of federally-acceptable identification (such as a valid passport or military ID) to board a domestic commercial flight or enter a federal building or military installation that requires ID.

-REAL IDs will be available in spring 2019 to Pennsylvanians who want them.
+REAL IDs will be available in March 2019 to Pennsylvanians who want them.
 This guide will help you decide if you need a REAL ID, and provide information on what documents you will need and steps you can take now to prepare to get an optional REAL ID.

 If somebody has taken drugs and becomes unresponsive, call 911 immediately.
 These resources are intended for preventive measures only.

 REAL ID is a federal law that affects how states issue driver’s licenses and ID cards if they are going to be acceptable for federal purposes, such as boarding a domestic commercial flight, or entering a military installation or federal facility that requires ID.